Father David Sicoli

 Summary of Sexual Abuse Allegations against Father David Sicoli:

-According to a 2004 report by the Archdiocesan Review Board, Father David C. Sicoli was the subject of “multiple substantiated allegations [of sexual abuse] involving a total of 11 minors over an extensive period of time beginning in 1977 and proceeding to 2002.”
+Father David Sicoli was ordained a priest in 1975 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in a 2004 report by the Archdiocesan Review Board, Father Sicoli was the subject of “multiple substantiated allegations [of sexual abuse] involving a total of 11 minors over an extensive period of time beginning in 1977 and proceeding to 2002.”

 In 1978, Sicoli was removed from ministry and sent for a psychological evaluation relating to allegations that Sicoli molested three boys during his assignment at St. Martin of Tours and as Associate Director of the regional C.Y.O.
 Upon completion of the evaluation, he was assigned to Immaculate Conception BVM.
 The only precaution in place to protect parishioners was a short notice from the Philadelphia Chancellor to the pastor at Immaculate Conception BVM directing him not to place Sicoli in charge of youth activities at the parish.